varunkumardev/amitmerchant1990.github.io/_posts/2020-04-27-create-your-own-blade-directive-laravel.md

 ## Custom Blade Directive

-Blade gives you the ability to define your own custom directives using the `directive` method.
-When the Blade compiler encounters the custom directive, it will call the provided callback with the expression that the directive contains.
+Blade gives you the ability to define your own custom directives using the `directive` method on the `Illuminate\Support\Facades\Blade` facade.
+When the Blade compiler encounters the custom directive, it will call the provided [callback](https://www.php.net/manual/en/functions.anonymous.php) with the expression that the directive contains.

 For, instance, if you want to create a custom directive called `@convert($var)` to convert the provided number to two decimal places, you can define that into the `AppServiceProvider`'s `boot` method like so.